 Not only is creating a website cheaper and easier than ever before, but more importantly, it gives you a centre point for potential clients to book you.
 Think ‘CarlCox.com’ if you were using your own name, or ‘Skrillex.com’ as a stage name example.

-The quickest & easiest way is to use a specialist website builder for DJs – sites like Vibecast and SoundJam.
-You could also try Bandzoogle, which offer a similar solution for all kinds of musical artists.
+The quickest & easiest way is to use a specialist website builder for DJs.
+For example, Bandzoogle offer a solution for all kinds of musical artists.

 Even if you’re not ready to create a website yet (and assuming you’ve decided on a DJ name), be sure to lock away the ‘.com’ domain address as soon as possible.
 You can do this on websites like HostGator and Namecheap.